eragnms/pythontemplate/README.rst

 Here’s a recommended workflow for when you are using a setup.py as a way to distribute your package:

 - setup.py
   - install_requires keyword should include whatever the package “minimally needs to run correctly.”
+  - entry_points should contain entry points to the script to run
 - Pipfile
   - Represents the concrete requirements for your package
   - Pull the minimally required dependencies from setup.py by installing your package using Pipenv:
   - Use pipenv install '-e .'
   - That will result in a line in your Pipfile that looks something like "e1839a8" = {path = ".", editable = true}.

 - Pipfile.lock
   - Details for a reproducible environment generated from pipenv lock To clarify, put your minimum requirements in setup.py instead of directly with pipenv install.
 Then use the pipenv install '-e .' command to install your package as editable.
 This gets all the requirements from setup.py into your environment.
 Then you can use pipenv lock to get a reproducible environment.

 Package is not to be distributed ................................